Robocall mitigation

 The CAPTCHA gateway can be used in conjunction with the robocall mitigation methods listed above.
 When a method triggers an action, the CAPTCHA can be invoked to determine whether the caller is a human or an autodialer.

 The CAPTCHA prompts the caller for a random two-digit code.
 If a human is placing the call and they answer the prompt correctly, then the CAPTCHA gateway will allow the call to proceed.
-If the call is placed by an autodialer, which cannot answer the prompt correctly, then the call will be blocked.
+If the call is placed by an autodialer, which cannot answer the prompt correctly, then the call can be blocked, diverted to voicemail, or reported.

 CAPTCHA